Free Hyperboloidal Evolution of the Einstein-Maxwell-Klein-Gordon System: Numerical Setup

 \section{Numerical Setup}

 To evolve the system, we developed a code adapted to spherically symmetric equations, based on the method of lines with 4th-order finite-differencing in the spatial derivatives.
 A 4th-order Runge-Kutta method is used to integrate in time.
+While this numerical setup is simple in comparison to more sophisticated ones like~\cite{verma2014,jiwari2020,JIWARI2012600}, it is perfectly appropriate for the formally-singular EMKG system under consideration.
 We use a staggered grid to avoid evaluating the equations exactly at the origin and $r = r_{\mathscr{I}^+}$, because the RHS of our equations are formally singular at these points.
 Regarding the boundary conditions at \scrip, we follow \cite{carcione_boundary_1994, calabrese_discrete_2006} and impose an outflow condition on the ghost points of the grid beyond $r_{\mathscr{I}^+}$.
-This condition allows information to be radiated away at \scrip, motivated by the fact that there is no physical ingoing radiation at future null infinity.
+This condition allows information to be radiated away at \scrip, motivated by the fact that there is no physical ingoing radiation at future null infinity given its character as ingoing null hypersurface.
 The boundary condition at the origin, on the other hand, is dealt with differently according to the simulation.
 For regular initial data, we use parity conditions according to the nature of each variable, while for strong field initial data and for the collapse, simulations we use an inflow boundary condition equivalent to that used at \scrip.
 We use Kreiss-Oliger dissipation to attenuate high-frequency noise \cite{babiuc_implementation_2008, kindelan_optimized_2016}.
 For all simulations except the collapse, a Kreiss-Oliger amplitude of $0.08$ was more than enough to keep the simulations from blowing up early.
 Too much or too low dissipation in the strong field initial data simulations would make the simulation crash as soon as the scalar field entered the BH.
 For collapse simulations, the tuning had to be done more carefully.
 A $0.15$ amplitude worked for several grid resolutions for the purpose of convergence tests.